abpframework/abp/docs/en/Themes/LeptonXLite/angular.md

 export class AppModule {}
 ```

-To change the logos and brand color of the `LeptonX`, simply add the following CSS to the `styles.scss`
+To change the logos and brand color of `LeptonX`, simply add the following CSS to the `styles.scss`

 ```css
 :root {